mariechatfield/call-my-congress/README.md

 Congressional representative data is cached by either House or Senate, and held for one day.

-The current cache implementation uses only app memory (which means each server starts with a completely empty cache when it refreshes, and multiple servers running the app cannot share a cache).
-We should consider adding a database (like Redis) to further enable Call My Congress to scale in the future if the app-memory cache hits the top of its constraints.
+The cache is implemented using a Heroku Redis database.
+When running in development mode locally, it will run on `127.0.0.1:6379` and create a `dump.rdb` file in the main directory.
+[Read more about the Node Redis implementation here](https://github.com/NodeRedis/node_redis).

 __Note:__ We will _never_ cache or log district lookup by street address, as this is personally-identifiable information and unique to the point that there aren't any gains to be made.
 Zip code lookups are sufficiently de-anonymized and general to warrant caching.